-Friday – there will be a wine tasting at Rosemont on Brighton.
+Friday – There will be a wine tasting at the Rosemont in the West End.

 For more information on these and other upcoming food happenings in the area, visit the event calendar.

 If you are holding a food event this week that’s not listed above, publicize it by adding it as a comment to this post.

 The Maine Sunday Telegram has reviewed Locally Sauced, and

 Locally Sauced’s chef/owner Charlie Ely loves to make sauce.
 He’s been doing it since he opened his business: first ladling the stuff onto burritos assembled in a tiny food cart, then beginning this May, on a range of Mexican and barbecue dishes he and his wife, general manager/owner Aimee Ely, serve in a high-ceilinged storefront on Thompson’s Point.
 His best sauces are a sweet-and-smoky blueberry-chipotle and a green chili sauce as fiery as fresh lava.
 Both work well with the restaurant’s top-notch burritos…